tokensmith/otter/docs/Introduction.md

 The examples should be sufficient to get started.

 ### Session
-An application must implement the `Session` interface.
-This is used represent user sessions and it should be a value object. `Session` implementations are passed into Otter via generics in:
+An application must have a `Session` class.
+This is used represent user session and it should be a value object. `Session` implementations are passed into Otter via generics in:
 - [Resource](#resource)
 - [Configuration](#configuration)
 - [Entry Servlet](#entry-servlet)
 - [Between](#between)

-The same `Session` implementation must be used in a application.
+The same `Session` class must be used through out an application.

 It must have a copy constructor and a equals method.
 If either of those are not there Otter internals will Halt your requests.